4 days ago12 min read

 In reality, they aren't.

-The Woman CFO focuses on how the business is set up, how it makes money, and how the brand reflects what’s actually being built so those pieces work together.
+The Woman CFO focuses on how the business is set up, how it makes money, and how the brand reflects what’s being built so those pieces support each other instead of pulling the business in different directions.

 The Paper Suite is the kind of place where you come across something and think, “wait… I love this.”